God of War PC – Best Graphics Settings for FPS

 GPU Use percentage99%

-You can follow us on Twitter and drop a like on Facebook to get the latest update on gaming guides.
+You can follow us on Twitter and drop a like on Facebook to get the latest updates on gaming guides.
 We also have a YouTube channel where we upload the latest gaming content for PC and Android.
-Feel free to check that out at your own leisure.
-Got specific suggestions?
-You can submit them here.
-Thanks for reading!

 Leave a Comment